rnldvrgl/rnldvrgl/README.md

 - 🌐 I found web development particularly exciting due to its potential to solve real-world problems innovatively.

 ### 🔨 Current Focus
-- 🔭 I'm currently working on our company project `NurseKo`.
+- 🔭 I'm currently working on projects like the Easethethics Project, Netflix Clone, and my personal portfolio.
 - 🌱 I'm dedicated to learning Next.js, React.js, and Prisma to enhance my skills and knowledge.

 ### 💬 Get in Touch